Alan-FGR/GTA-Batch-Handling-Editor/README.md

 It's written in Python (2) and requires PyQt4 to work, in the future I'm going to build binaries with pyinstaller.

 With this program you can easily select (and de-select) a vehicle category (sports cars, bikes, etc.) and add, multiply or set all the values of a variable.

+This isn't nicely programmed because it was made originally only for personal usage, and personally, I don't care about some bad practices for my personal stuff as long as it works :).